dracula0007/alx-pre_course/0x01-git/README.md

-My second readme
+Hi
-hello in my directory
+My readme is up to date